thalesgroupsm/ldk-golang-licensing-restful-api/README.md

 Identity and RequestDate are the exact bytes that are passed in the X-LDK-Identity-WS header Url example: "/sentinel/ldk_runtime/v1/vendors/37515/keys" "^" ensures that Url and Body are clearly separated.
 Both Url and Body are invalidated if the cutoff is moved.
+### Use JWT access token
+X-LDK-User-Id: user id for authorization.
+The header should be set when using Credentials access token.

+Authorization: JWT access token

+where

+JWT access token:
+1. Credentials or Public access token from authorization server.The Login should use this access token for authorization.
+2. Licensed access token, generated when call login or refresh API.
+Once this access token generated, it's recommended to use it for all following calls.

 ## Sample
 ```
 package main